Cromlech/dolmen.forms.composed/src/dolmen/forms/composed/README.txt

 ``context``
     Define for which object the form/sub form is available.

-``layer``
-    Define the skin for which the form/sub form is aviable.

 ``require``
     Define a permission need to access the form.

-``template``
-    Define a Grok-like template for the form.
-After you done that, the Grok template will be look up and used.
-You can't use anymore a ``megrok.pagetemplate`` template, unless you set ``template=None``
-    again on your form class.

 ``view``
     On a sub form, define for which form the sub form is available.